bahlo/go-styleguide/README.md

 ```
 Use structs to encapsulate the variables and make them available only to those functions that actually need them by making them methods implemented for that struct.

-Alternatively higher-order functions can be used to inject dependencies via closures.
+Alternatively, higher-order functions can be used to inject dependencies via closures.
 ```go
 func main() {
 	db := // ...